Sanhita-san/Todolist/README.md

 # Todolist
-To rul it locally use the command : npm i in your command prompt
+To run it locally use the command : npm i in your command prompt